WansonChoi/HATK/README.md

 	conda deactivate HATK
 	```

-	If you want to remove this virtual environment forever in your Anaconda, then
+	If you want to remove this virtual environment for HATK forever in your Anaconda, then

 	```
 	conda env remove -n HATK